NCCCO Code of Ethics

 (v) Disposition of Complaint.
 If the Ethics and Discipline Committee concludes that some type of action is warranted, it may take one or more of the following actions:

-- Notify all parties, in writing, that, based on the investigation, no action is warranted against the certificant and dismiss the complaint;
+- Notify the complainant and certificant, in writing, that, based on the investigation, no action is warranted against the certificant and dismiss the complaint;

 - Require that the certificant cease and desist the alleged conduct;